Scott Brian Fletcher

 Fletcher, with over 5,000 major league at-bats, is by far the major leaguer from the University of Toledo with the most major league at-bats through 2011.

 Fletcher's father, Richard W. Fletcher, was a minor league pitcher from 1952 to 1959 (Scott was born while his father was managing the Fort Walton Beach Jets).
-His son, Scott Fletcher, Jr., was drafted by the Houston Astros in the 39th round of the 2007 amateur draft.
+His son, Brian Fletcher, was drafted by the Houston Astros in the 39th round of the 2007 amateur draft.
+His son-in-law Gordon Beckham played in the majors.

 Year-By-Year Minor League Managerial Record